safakgur/guard/README.md

 [Click here][4] to see how to add custom validations to Guard by writing simple extension methods.

+### Code Snippets

+Code snippets can be found in the [snippets][5] folder.
+Currently, only the Visual Studio is supported.

 ### What's Next

 Right now the following are on the horizon: